 After the stardust had settled, however, Steinfeld told Seventeen in August 2016—about a year after "Bad Blood" was peak pulsing through our veins—that Swift was "amazing," but "I think people think we spend a lot more time together than we actually do!"
-(Again to The Guardian last year: "I think everybody's always going to have their interpretation of something...She asked me to be part of ['Bad Blood'] and I felt honored.
+(Again to The Guardian in 2018: "I think everybody's always going to have their interpretation of something...She asked me to be part of ['Bad Blood'] and I felt honored.
 I loved being part of it; it was great and the video was beautifully done.")

-In the summer of 2016 Hailee also had her biggest musical hit yet with "Starving," her collab with Zedd and Grey which got to No. 12 on the Billboard Hot 100, and she was about to re-charm critics with The Edge of Seventeen, for which she earned her best reviews since True Grit, as well as a Golden Globe nomination.
+In the summer of 2016 Hailee also had her biggest musical hit yet with "Starving," her collab with Zedd and Grey which climbed to No. 12 on the Billboard Hot 100, and she was about to re-charm critics with The Edge of Seventeen, for which she earned her best reviews since True Grit, as well as a Golden Globe nomination.

 "This girl goes through experiences I totally went through, where it felt like it was the absolute end of the world," Steinfeld told Seventeen.
 "Just having so many moments where you question who you are and what it is that you're good at and what you feel good in."